inbravo/aws-feature-set/README.md

 ### EC2 Features
 - On demand.
 Pay per hour of usage
+- EC2 Key Pairs are region specific
+- EC2 instances can be accessed either through DNS name or EIP address
 - Applications with short term, spiky usage patterns or unpredictable workloads that cannot be interrupted
 - New apps on AWS
-- Reserved pricing
+- Reserved instances
 	- Reserve capacity over significant period of time.
 Significant discount
 	- Applications with steady or predictable usage over a period of time.
-Reserved capacity required.
+Reserved capacity required
 	- Further discount if upfront payment
+- Spot instances
-- Spot pricing : When bid price is higher than Spot price, then you can provision it.
+	- When bid price is higher than Spot price, then you can provision it.
 When it goes lower, instance is terminated
 	- **If AWS terminates instance, you are not charged for partial hour.
 If you terminate, you will be charged for the hour**
 	- Applications that are feasible only at very low compute prices. e.g. pharma simulations
 	- Applications with urgent computing capacity
+- Dedicated instances
-- Dedicated physical machines.
-Pay by hour
+	- Pay by hour
 	- Massive discount for reserved instances over a long period of time – upto 70% for 3 years
 	- Useful for regulatory requirements
 	- Certain licensing agreements prevent usage on virtual machine / multi-tenancy deployments
-- EC2 Key Pairs are region specific
-- EC2 instances can be accessed either through DNS name or EIP address

 ### EC2 Instance types
 |Sr. No| Family| Specialty| Use Case| Type|